-- Our vintage pressing of this brilliant Living Stereo recording — from 1956! — boasts outstanding Double Plus (A++) sound throughout
+- Our vintage pressing of this brilliant Living Stereo recording — from 1956! — boasts outstanding solid Double Plus (A++) sound throughout

 - The orchestra is wide, tall, spacious, rich and tubey, yet the dynamics and transparency are first rate

 - White Dogs and Shaded Dogs can both sound quite good on this title – just avoid the Red Seals and later pressings if you are looking for the best sound

 - There are about 150 orchestral recordings we’ve awarded the honor of offering the Best Performances with the Highest Quality Sound, and this record certainly deserve a place on that list.

 - If you’re a fan of Beethoven’s music, this superb All Tube Recording from 1956 belongs in your collection.